 Standing with Haiti

-Standing with Haiti, a project of St Anthony’s Parish, is devoted to being a part of enhancing the lives of the people of Ste.
-Anne de Hyacynthe Parish in Haiti.
-We believe in the power of a relationship, built on mutual respect, collaborative dialogue, and participating in Haitian cultural norms.
-Through our relationship, we will come to understand the important and immediate needs of Ste.
-Anne’s School and the local parish community, which will guide Standing with Haiti’s distribution of resources.
+Standing with Haiti is a project of St. Anthony and St. Louise Parishes.
+We are devoted to being a part of enhancing the lives of the people of St. Anne de Hyacinthe Parish in Haiti.
+We believe in the power of a relationship built on mutual respect, collaborative dialogue, and participating in Haitian cultural norms.
+Through our relationship, we will come to understand the important and immediate needs of St. Anne’s School and the local parish community, which will guide Standing with Haiti’s distribution of resources.
 Our goal is to enable sustainable change with a long-term impact, and to leverage local talent and resources whenever possible.

 2023 Executive Committee

 Coordinator of Communications: Pati Irish

 Coordinator of Fundraising: Michele Jackson and Tim Searing